Resources for Study Participants

 Video | Baby Neck Swab Collection

-Watch this video to learn how to collect the sample from your child.
+Watch this video to learn how to collect the skin swab sample for baby.

 In this video, you will learn how to use the provided kit including a pre-moistened swab, an empty tube, and label to prep the sample for research.